cardano-foundation/CIPs/CIP-????/README.md

 than to keep track of all the people who control various authorization tokens, at a given time.

-### Restricting CIP-???? update transactions
+### Restricting CIP-86 update transactions

-We prohibit CIP-???? oracle assignment updates and metadata updates from occurring in transactions that mint tokens, in order to avoid awkward clashes with CIP-25 metadata transactions.
+We prohibit CIP-86 oracle assignment updates and metadata updates from occurring in transactions that mint tokens, in order to avoid awkward clashes with CIP-25 metadata transactions.
-Also, it does not make sense conceptually for CIP-25 metadata transactions to coincide with CIP-???? updates.
+Also, it does not make sense conceptually for CIP-25 metadata transactions to coincide with CIP-86 updates.
-CIP-25 should be used to define the initial metadata for an asset class, and then CIP-???? updates should be used for any subsequent changes to that metadata.
+CIP-25 should be used to define the initial metadata for an asset class, and then CIP-86 updates should be used for any subsequent changes to that metadata.

-We require CIP-???? updates to occur in transactions that only send ADA from an oracle address (main or update, as appropriate), to prevent unforeseen interactions with other mechanisms that may have negative consequences.
+We require CIP-86 updates to occur in transactions that only send ADA from an oracle address (main or update, as appropriate), to prevent unforeseen interactions with other mechanisms that may have negative consequences.
-CIP-???? update transactions should have the singular purpose of interacting with the CIP-???? update mechanism.
+CIP-86 update transactions should have the singular purpose of interacting with the CIP-86 update mechanism.

 ### Implicit oracle assignment

-The implicit method of assigning a metadata oracle is needed to allow existing token issuers to opt into the CIP-???? update mechanism.
+The implicit method of assigning a metadata oracle is needed to allow existing token issuers to opt into the CIP-86 update mechanism.
 Their minting policies may no longer allow any more token minting or burning, which would prevent the token issuers from being able to explicitly assign an oracle via a CIP-25 update for those policies.
-The implicit assignment method bootstraps the CIP-???? update mechanism for these policies.
+The implicit assignment method bootstraps the CIP-86 update mechanism for these policies.

 The implicit address is of the Enterprise address type, to avoid having to deal with staking keys.